 Now that your children are on the verge of adulthood, you might think it’s time to stop worrying about their oral health problems.
 After all, once they have straight teeth and healthy gums, your work here is done.

-That is, until their wisdom teeth come in.
+That is, until they feel their wisdom teeth coming in.

 What are wisdom teeth?

 Wisdom teeth are the last teeth to emerge in teens and adults.
 They’re called your third molars because they develop between the ages of 17 and 25 — well after the rest of your adult teeth.
 You have two in your upper jaw and two in your lower jaw.

 Because your mouth has almost fully matured by the time your wisdom teeth grow in, there may not be enough room to support them comfortably.
 As a result, you can end up with impacted wisdom teeth.